johker/pushr/README.md

 ## Prush

-Prush is Rust based interpreter for Push programs.
+Prush is a Rust based interpreter for Push programs.

 ## What is Push?